jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 **Offences against bylaws**

-### 239 Offences punishable on summary conviction
+### 239 Breach of bylaw
-(1) Every person commits an offence and is liable on summary conviction to the penalty set out in section 242(4) or (5), as the case may be, who breaches a bylaw made under Part 8.
+(1) Every person commits an offence and is liable on conviction to the penalty set out in section 242(4) or (5), as the case may be, who breaches a bylaw made under Part 8.
-(2) A District Court presided over by 2 or more Justices has jurisdiction in respect of any summary offence that is a breach of a bylaw made under section 147.
+(2) A District Court presided over by 2 or more Justices has jurisdiction in respect of any offence that is a breach of a bylaw made under section 147.

 **Defences**